karthiTox/deepnet.js/readme.md

 <img src="logo.png" width="200" height="200" />

-deepnet is an auto-differentiation library for javascript. it will dynamically build a computational graph while doing math operations and compute gradients during the backward pass.
+deepnet.js is an auto-differentiation library for javascript. it will dynamically build a computational graph while doing the math operations and compute the gradients during the backward pass.

 ## Installation